rancher/elemental/docs/architecture.md

 Elemental includes an operator that is responsible for managing OS upgrades and managing a secure device inventory to assist with zero touch provisioning.
-See the full operator docs at [Elemental-operator](https://github.com/rancher-sandbox/Elemental-operator/blob/main/README.md)
+See the project at [elemental-operator](https://github.com/rancher/elemental-operator/#readme)

-## Elemental Teal
+## The underlaying OS

-Elemental Teal is based off of SUSE Linux Enterprise (SLE) Micro for Rancher.
+Elemental is based off of SUSE Linux Enterprise (SLE) Micro for Rancher.
 There is no specific dependency on SLE beyond that Elemental assumes the underlying distribution is based on systemd.
-We choose SLE Micro for Rancher for obvious reasons, but beyond that Elemental Teal provides a stable layer to build upon that is well tested and has paths to commercial support, if one chooses.
+We choose SLE Micro for Rancher for obvious reasons, but beyond that Elemental provides a stable layer to build upon that is well tested and has paths to commercial support, if one chooses.